 - 1. Once all desired images are acquired, remove and discard the sensor sheath.
-(Refer to the section "Removing a Sensor from a Sheath.") - 2.
+(Refer to the section Removing a Sensor from a Sheath beginning on page 82 of this manual.) - 2.
 Disinfect the Sensor.
-(Refer to the section "Cleaning and Disinfection.") - 3.
+(Refer to the section Cleaning and Disinfection beginning on page 100 of this manual.) - 3.
 Place the Sensor back in the sensor holder.